aormorningstar/apclattice/README.md

 ## Demo

 A demo is included at `examples/demo.ipynb`.

-## Profiling

-Profiling in performed in `profiling.ipynb`.
+A bit of profiling is done at the end of the demo.

 ## Documentation